aakashvardhan/s21-gpt2/log.md

 ```

-Final model training with 5000 steps
+Final model training with 5000 steps (added configure_optimizer method for weight decaying 2d tensor(matmul + embedding) while keeping 1d tensors (bias) un-decayed.
+Fused AdamW is used for the optimizer.
+Fused implementation of AdamW is used to reduce the number of kernel launches and memory transfers.
+This implementation is faster than the non-fused implementation.)

 ```
 step 0001, loss: 9.502789, norm: 10.649774551391602, lr: 1.2000e-04, time: 449.89ms, tokens/sec: 36418.0